Richard Godfrey Rivers: Artistic career

 Rivers emigrated to Australia in 1889 and taught at Katoomba College (along with Phil May).
 Rivers was second art master at Brisbane Central Technical College from 1890 to 1915; and was president of the Queensland Art Society from 1892–1901 and 1904–08.
 He was also honorary curator of the Queensland National Art Gallery from 1895 to 1914.

 On 25 Sept 1901, Richard Godfrey Rivers married Selina Jane (née Bell) at St John's Cathedral, Brisbane, the ceremony being conducted by his brother Arthur.
 The couple had a son (also named Richard Godfrey) in 1907 but he died in 1912 and was buried in Toowong Cemetery.

 In 1903, Rivers painted a picture Under the Jacaranda, which has been described as "quintessentially Brisbane".
 The painting of Rivers and his wife Selina taking tea beside the Brisbane Central Technical College under the shade of Australia's first Jacaranda tree planted in the Brisbane Botanic Gardens by the garden's first curator Walter Hill.
 The woman in the painting is often described as his future wife Miss Selina Bell, despite the couple marrying in 1901, although it is possible that an earlier version of the work preceded their marriage.
 The painting is part of the collection of the Queensland Art Gallery.

-Rivers established a local reputation as a portrait painter, and portraits by him of Sir Samuel Griffith and others hang in the supreme court at Brisbane.
+Rivers' portraits, including one of Sir Samuel Griffith, are displayed at the Supreme Court of Queensland.
 He also taught at the Brisbane High School for Girls and at Brisbane Girls Grammar School.
 He moved to Hobart, Tasmania in 1915 and tried to raise interest in the Hobart gallery.